Networking in the Mobile Age: How to Foster B2B Connections in a Digital World

 4. Blaze the Trail

 Professions and personality types can dictate introverted versus extroverted behavior at events.
-Professionals who work predominantly in silos (e.g. developers or accountants) may be less outgoing than attendees who spend most of their day talking to strangers (e.g. physicians and sales professionals).
+Professionals who work predominantly in silos (e.g. developers or accountants) may be less outgoing than attendees who spend most of their day talking to strangers (e.g. healthcare providers and sales professionals).

 In Action: Ways to Use a Facilitator